More Common Law materials.

 by the court of one hundred men.

-of his jurisdiction that chiefly developed Roman law.
-The old forms of
+jurisdiction that chiefly developed Roman law.
+The old forms of action,

-action, contained in the twelve tables, required every suitor to bring
+contained in the twelve tables, required every suitor to bring his case

-his case within their strict terms; else he was without remedy, no
+within their strict terms; else he was without remedy, no matter how

-matter how just was his complaint.
-These forms, so narrow and
+just was his complaint.
+These forms, so narrow and technical, were, in

-technical, were, in the course of progress, abolished, so as to enlarge
+the course of progress, abolished, so as to enlarge legal remedies.

-legal remedies.
-There was given to the praetor urbanus authority to
+There was given to the praetor urbanus authority to devise new rules

-devise new rules and orders applicable to special cases which might be
+and orders applicable to special cases which might be brought before

-brought before him.
-If a person complained of an injury for which the
+him.
+If a person complained of an injury for which the old law afforded

-prop0er judgment upon them, into a certain formula, for the direction
+judgment upon them, into a certain formula, for the direction of the

 jurisdiction of the praetor urbanus, new actions, enforcing claims not